How to track search engine rankings

 - Monitor rankings after website changes.

-For example, following the implementation of on-page SEO practices, it is best to monitor your website’s search engine rankings every few days.
+For example, following the implementation of on-page SEO practices, it is best to monitor your website’s keyword rankings every few days.
 Since most of the signals used by search engines to rank web pages come from on-page elements, you’re likely to see a considerable increase or even a drop in rankings.

 - Group keywords by clusters.